Corporate Governance

 Accounting Auditor

-entrusts account auditing operations.
-It has employed this auditing firm for 17
+auditing operations.
+It has employed this auditing firm

-period ended November 2024 and the composition of assistants involved in
+composition of assistants involved in auditing, are shown

-Composition of assistants involved in audits: 6 certified public accountants and
+Composition of assistants involved in audits: 11 certified

 Independence of External Directors